 16. In general, what impact will the rules have on rural areas?

 The proposed rules do not have an impact on rural areas.

-- A. Describe the types of public or private interests in rural areas that will be affected by the rules.
-The proposed rules do not affect rural areas. - 17.
-Do the proposed rules have any impact on the environment?
-If yes, please explain.
+A. Describe the types of public or private interests in rural areas that will be affected by the rules.

+The proposed rules do not affect rural areas.